rackerlabs/design-system/_component_design/switches.md

 Use a switch in the following situations:

-- When you want to enable to user to make a binary decision, such as when turning a setting on or off.
+- When you want to enable to user to make a binary decision, such as turning a setting on or off.
 A switch does not contain a neutral option.
 Modifying preferences and settings is a prime use case for this component.
 - Use a switch when the user needs to modify settings or enable billing and notification preferences.
-If your use case is outside of these three areas, consider a radio or checkbox.
+If your use case is outside of these three areas, consider a [radio]({{site.baseurl}}/components/radio-buttons.html) or [checkbox]({{site.baseurl}}/components/checkboxes.html).

 {% endcolumn %}